IGNF/pdal-ign-plugin/README.md

 │   │   ├── CMakeLists.txt
 ├── doc
 │   ├── pluginFilter.md
-├── ci
+├── examples  # examples of usage of the code or the docker image ├── ci
 ├── macro  # Python module with ready-to-use filters combinations │   ├── __init__.py